 You don’t have to use the full title of your video in your thumbnail image.
 If you choose to add text, keep it short and leave room for curiosity.

 Here’s an example of three different videos with text overlays in the thumbnail images.
 You’ll notice the headlines along the bottom of the video differ slightly from those on the thumbnail image, but they tell a similar story.

 It takes some extra thought to condense your headline down to a readable length in a thumbnail.
 The key is to start with a short, snappy title.
 The recommended length for a YouTube title is 70 characters.
 But that might be too many for a thumbnail image.

 Ted-Ed does a great job at overlaying bite-sized text headlines onto their thumbnail images.

-Design-wise, all four text overlays share similar features:
+Design-wise, all of these text overlays share similar features:

-- Titles do not take up more than 50 percent of the thumbnail image
+- Titles covering 50 percent or less of the image

 Video Thumbnails And SEO